Self-Driving Motor Vehicles - Automated Driving

 With technology and advances, new legal cases, issues, precedents, and laws develop.
-For instance, at the turn of the century from the 1800s to the 1900s, the main form of transportation for individuals was essentially horse and buggy.
+For instance, at the turn of the century, from the 1800s to the 1900s, the main form of transportation for individuals was essentially horse and buggy.
 Over time, motor vehicles took over the roadways.
-Motor vehicle transportation went from a rare site to the norm.
-Along the way, laws needed to develop to address the risks, dangers, and responsibilities of motor vehicle ownership and operation.
-Laws developed for the protection of the general public including but not limited to children, pedestrians, and bicyclists.
+Motor vehicle transportation went from a rare sight to the norm.
+Along the way, laws needed to be developed to address the risks, dangers, and responsibilities of motor vehicle ownership and operation.
+Laws were developed for the protection of the general public, including but not limited to children, pedestrians, and bicyclists.
 Certainly, the world developed at a rapid pace with the use and operation of motor vehicles.
 Unfortunately, through time, far too many people were injured and far too many people died as a result of the negligent operation of motor vehicles and the negligent design of motor vehicles.
-Certainly, from a technological standpoint, we should continue to have products and devices developed for us; however, it must be done so with due care keeping in mind that technology and profit should not take priority over safe design.
-This brings us to the topic of the day (among others) of Self Driving Motor Vehicles.
+Certainly, from a technological standpoint, we should continue to have products and devices developed for us; however, it must be done so with due care, keeping in mind that technology and profit should not take priority over safe design.
+This brings us to the topic of the day (among others) of Self-Driving Motor Vehicles.

 - Duty;